Originally published: October 23, 2016

-Like Anna, I don’t have a definitive answer about what to call the aggregate of pain that has taken up residence.
-However, I do have an idea of how it got there.
+Like Anna, when I wrote this I did not have a definitive answer about what to call the aggregate of pain that has taken up residence.
+However, I did have an idea of how it got there.

-And finally, the most debilitating thing after the joint pain itself has been the fatigue.
+The most debilitating thing after the joint pain and vascular issues and brain fog has been the fatigue.
 A deep, never-ending bone weariness that makes simple things seem like obstacles.
 And a restless sleep that does not provide respite from the haze of exhaustion.

-The combination of chronic pain, circulation issues, and fatigue combined to compress my resilience and made it difficult to see the forest through the trees.
+The combination of chronic pain, brain fog, vascular issues, and a deep fatigue combined to compress my resilience and made it difficult to see the forest through the trees.
 Emotionally, it felt like small disagreements loomed large.
 I found myself more reactive than before, taking things more personally.